rangsimanketkaew/Auto-NWChem/README.md

 ```
 export PATH=/usr/local/nwchem-6.6/bin/LINUX/nwchem:$PATH
 ```
-If you want to call NWChem automatically for next time of log-in or ssh, each user have to use following command for appending the environment path of nwchem to their own $HOME/.bashrc file.
+If you want to call NWChem automatically for next time of login to your machine, each user have to make environment path of nwchem by appending the following command to their perosonal $HOME/.bashrc file.
 ```
 echo export PATH=/usr/local/nwchem-6.6/bin/LINUX/nwchem:$PATH >> /home/$USER/.bashrc
 ```
-Then active the .bashrc file
+Then activate the .bashrc file
 ```
 source /home/$USER/.bashrc
 ```
-Try to log-out and log-in again.
+Then logout and login, now you can call nwchem.

 # Error recognition & Fixing
 While the system installs NWChem by using **make** or **configuration setting up** commands, you may be met an error which caused by calling library mistake. <br />